-&lt;sup>6 There is, of course, a difference between gross inflows (outflows) and changes in foreign liabilities (foreign assets), since inflows or outflows could change owing to the behavior of either foreign or domestic agents.
-In this paper we use the terms "gross inflows" as a short-hand description of changes in foreign liabilities; symmetrically, we take "gross outflows" to represent changes in foreign assets.
+4 There is, of course, a difference between gross inflows (outflows) and changes in foreign liabilities (foreign assets), since inflows or outflows could change owing to the behavior of either foreign or domestic agents.
+In this paper we use the terms "gross inflows" as a short-hand description of changes in foreign liabilities; symmetrically, we use the expression "gross outflows" to represent changes in foreign assets.